What is innovation?

 So, in the coming weeks and months we will be working with many partners to secure investment, from regional and national sources, to ensure that the amazing creative individuals in the North of Tyne reach their full potential.

 Please check out details of the North of Tyne Culture and Creative Investment Programme here.
-I look forward to working with you.

 Register your details and one of our team will be in touch with you shortly.